Mungurrawuy Yunupingu

-Mungurrawuy Yunupingu (c.
-1905–1979) was a Aboriginal Australian artist and leader of the Gumatj clan of the Yolngu people of northeastern Arnhem Land in the Northern Territory of Australia.
-He was known for his bark paintings.
+Mungurrawuy Yunupingu (1907–1979), known mononymously among his people as Mungurrawuy, (Note: His name was variously written as Mangarawui, Mungurawi, Mungarawoi, Munggaraui, Mangarawoi, and Munggeraui, as the Yolngu language was not a written one and the spelling was based on how it sounded to an English-speaker.) was a Aboriginal Australian artist and leader of the Gumatj clan of the Yolngu people of northeastern Arnhem Land in the Northern Territory of Australia.
+He was known for his bark paintings and for his involvement in the Yirrkala church panels and the Yirrkala bark petitions of 1963.

-Biography
+Early life

-Mungurrawuy Yunupingu was born in northeast Arnhem Land around 1905, of the Yirritja moiety.
+Mungurrawuy Yunupingu was born in 1907 at Melville Bay, on the Gove Peninsula in northeast Arnhem Land, (Note: Some sources say born c.1905.) of the Yirritja moiety.